rembeuch/Plume/README.md

 ### Task 4

 For each card when the user clicks on it we would like to display a bigger preview modal.
+Here is a live example from our app.

+To do so you will need to generate a remote modal dynamically.
+This can be achieved now with Hotwire in a much simpler way than it was before.
+You can take some inspiration from this [nice article](https://www.bearer.com/blog/how-to-build-modals-with-hotwire-turbo-frames-stimulusjs).

+### Submission

+Once you have completed your project you add the following users to the repo so that we can review it and ping @adrienpoly on slack.

+- @adrienpoly
+- @lomig
+- @ronanlouarn